autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 Staking reward revenue is proportionate to the validator's share of the stake active in a consensus round in which it participates.
 Staking rewards are distributed to consensus committee members _pro rata_ to the amount of stake they have at stake.
 Validators can earn from:

+- Staking rewards earned from their own [self-bonded](/glossary/#self-bonded) stake.
--  From commission on [delegated](/glossary/#delegated) stake rewards through the delegation rate they charge to delegators.
+- Commission charged on [delegated](/glossary/#delegated) stake per the delegation rate they charge as commission.
--  From the priority fee 'tip' that may be specified in a transaction and which is given to the block proposer as an incentive for including the transaction in a block.
+- The priority fee 'tip' that may be specified in a transaction and which is given to the block proposer as an incentive for including the transaction in a block.
--  From [slashing rewards](/concepts/accountability/#slashing-rewards) earned for reporting slashed faults in the [accountability and fault detection](/concepts/accountability/) protocol.
+- [Slashing rewards](/concepts/accountability/#slashing-rewards) earned for reporting slashed faults in the [accountability and fault detection](/concepts/accountability/) protocol.

 Staking reward revenue potential is determined by the frequency with which a validator is an active member of the consensus committee.
 This is driven by: